 A failure to implement appropriate governance and management of the incremental and new risks detailed above may adversely impact Prudential's reputation and brand, its ability to attract and retain customers, its competitiveness and its ability to deliver on its long-term strategy.
-In response, the Group has enhanced its governance framework in the first half of 2023 to better oversee the implementation and risk management of digital platforms.
-This includes the establishment of digital governance forums that oversee digital transformation from various dimensions such as customer centricity, strategic, financial, operational and risk management.

 3.6 Prudential operates in certain markets with joint venture partners and other shareholders and third parties.
-These businesses face the same risks as the rest of the Group and also give rise to certain risks to Prudential that the Group does not face with respect to its wholly-owned subsidiaries.
+These businesses face the same risks as the rest of the Group and also give rise to certain risks to Prudential that the Group does not face with respect to its wholly owned subsidiaries.